noisetorch/NoiseTorch/README.md

     tar -C $HOME -xzf NoiseTorch_x64.tgz

 This will unpack the application, icon and desktop entry to the correct place.
-Depending on your desktop environment you may need to tell it to rescan for applications, or tell it to do a refresh now.
+Depending on your desktop environment you may need to wait fo it to rescan for applications, or tell it to do a refresh now.

 With gnome this can be done with: